densco/densco/README.md

 - ⚡ Fun fact: ...
 -->

-Late-30s, no developer, using GitHub for conveniant SSG hosting.
+Late-30s, no developer, used GitHub for conveniant SSG hosting.
+Won't do anymore, not interested in CoPilot.